zsdqui/PMO_MeasuringFitnessperClone/3D_Imaging/CellCycleMaps/README.md

 ```bash
 python runModel.py -dataDir DATADIR -m test -testCSV ./models/test_1ch.csv -arch custom_cnn -exp CNN_exp1_merged_data_ch1
 ```
+Note: when using this to infer results on a different dataset, replace the test_1ch.csv with your own csv file.
 A new results folder should be created with accuracy results and features csv file, containing a true cell cycle label, predicted label, and 244 features